josh-works/josh-works.github.io/_posts/2023-05-08-on-leaving-evangelicalism-and-opposing-it.md

 I'm basically writing this document as a mix of an "impassioned open letter", and "a list of resources and concepts that I wish I'd encountered years earlier in my life."

-From birth through my early 30s, my parents had me firmly ensconced in the evangelical church traditions.
+From birth, my parents had me firmly ensconced in the evangelical church traditions.

 I was raised in an abusive and neglectful household (physical, emotional, verbal), more akin to a cult than anything else.
-Because I was surrounded by others from the same cult, and it took a long time to get far enough from it that I could see it clearly. [^no-speaking]
+Because I was surrounded by others from the same cult, it took a long time to get far enough from it that I could see it clearly. [^no-speaking]

 [^no-speaking]: Some members of the cult have been saying or implying unflattering things about me, and perhaps underappreciate my nearly-autistic tendencies to (over)intellectualize my justifications for my actions.
 I've been pressured to comply without speaking, and certainly not to  explain myself.
 I've begged, literally, members of the group to engage with me on a level fractionally approaching 'fair' or 'empathetic' or 'mutual', but, true to the way in which I was raised, and the ways unhealthy systems handle dissidence, those requests were ignored/denied.